Compile from Source

 You might need to install

 brew if you need to use it to install

 clang comes with Xcode command line tools, and can also be installed with homebrew:

 You also need to install other dependencies with homebrew and set up the environment variables as described after the installation:

 clang can be installed with LLVM.
 Pre-built binaries can be downloaded from Download LLVM.
-Make sure to add LLVM to the system PATH as instructed.
+Make sure to choose to add

 Make sure that these binaries are in your